navaati/git-hooks-42/README.md

 This hook check all .c source files with the norminette.
 If the norminette detects an error, the commit is cancelled.
 It is thus impossible to commit a file with a norm error.

+You can provide additionnal flags to the norminette in the NORM_EXTRA_FLAGS environment variable.
+Also if you set the NORM_WERROR variable (to wathever) the hook will make the commit fail on norminette Warnings in addition to errors.